How much funding is available through State Funded Housing Assistance programs?

 ... or ERMA or HomeBASE benefits over the last 12 months?

-Households may be eligible for up to 15 months of assistance from the ERAP program (up to 12 months of arrears plus an additional 3 months of stipends, if need is demonstrated and funds are available).
+- Households may be eligible for up to 18 months of assistance from the ERAP program in a combination of rental arrears and/or future rent (stipends for future rent are approved in 3-month increments, if need is demonstrated and funds are available).